 - 2. Height of the purse seine net - 3.
-Total number of FADs deployed per trip: refer to the Resolution 15/08 [superseded by Resolution 17/08 then by Resolution 18/08] Procedures on a fish aggregating devices (FADs) management plan, including a limitation on the number of FADs, more detailed specification of catch reporting from FAD sets, and the development of improved FAD designs to reduce the incidence of entanglement of nontarget species (or any subsequent superseding Resolution)
+Total number of FADs deployed per trip: refer to the Resolution 15/08 [superseded by Resolution 17/08, by Resolution 18/08 and then by Resolution 19/02] Procedures on a fish aggregating devices (FADs) management plan, including a limitation on the number of FADs, more detailed specification of catch reporting from FAD sets, and the development of improved FAD designs to reduce the incidence of entanglement of non-target species (or any subsequent superseding Resolution.)